 What are high-performing-teams (HPTs)?
 In almost any industry, having a large number of HPTs in an organization clearly sets the leaders apart from the followers.
 Below is a short list of the ideals and attributes that I find are important in developing a high performing team.

 - There must be an overall common purpose, which all members of the teams understand and can commit to.
 Generally, high performing teams have a focus on improving something about the work that they do, such as customer service, profitability or better experiences for stakeholders.

-- There needs to be measurable outcomes for the team.
+- There need to be measurable outcomes for the team.
 People naturally want feedback on how they’re doing.
 Without a real measure of success, the team will suffer.
 Nobody wants to waste their time in team activities — if they’re going to spend time with their team, they need to get something done.